WANdisco/wandisco-documentation/docs/quickstarts/testing/test-cdh-sandbox-livedata.md

 * If using our [AWS VM Creation](../preparation/aws_vm_creation.md) guide, see the `--block-device-mappings` and `--instance-type` variables in the [required parameters](../preparation/aws_vm_creation.md#required-parameters) section.
 At a minimum, these values should be:
   * `--block-device-mappings "[{\"DeviceName\":\"/dev/sda1\",\"Ebs\":{\"VolumeSize\":64,\"DeleteOnTermination\":true}}]"`
   * `--instance-type r5.xlarge`

-## HCFS replication

-The CDH Sandbox will be the [source](../../glossary/s.md#source) in all instances.
-Run all commands on the Docker host.

 ### TeraGen